yacineb/lerna-example/README.md

 - Ability to hoist common dependencies in 'master' lerna repo, this reduces complexity and build time.

 - Run an npm command in a bulk [lenra run](https://github.com/lerna/lerna/tree/master/commands/run#readme) on all subrepos or a filtered list (--scope flag) , can be parallelized (--parallel flag).
-See also [lerna exec](https://github.com/lerna/lerna/tree/master/commands/exec#readme)
+See also [lerna exec](https://github.com/lerna/lerna/tree/master/commands/exec#readme).
+>This is great when dealing with microservices when needing to bring them all up or when needing to run tests for all of them.

 - [lerna import](https://github.com/lerna/lerna/tree/master/commands/import#readme) enables the import of an external git repository into the monorepo packages.